Deuteronomy 12

 Notes

-Verse 15 introduces a revolutionary change in Israelite practice.
-In the wilderness, all animal slaughter was sacrificial -- every animal was brought to the tabernacle and offered to the LORD before its meat could be consumed (Leviticus 17:3-7).
-With centralization of worship, this becomes impractical: a family living far from the central sanctuary cannot travel there every time they want to eat meat.
-Moses therefore permits "secular slaughter" (זְבַח used here for non-sacred slaughter) within any of their gates, comparing it to eating wild game like gazelle and deer, which were never offered as sacrifices.
+Verse 15 marks a departure from prior practice.
+In the wilderness, all animal slaughter was sacrificial: every animal was brought to the tabernacle and offered to the LORD before its meat could be consumed (Leviticus 17:3-7).
+With the centralization of worship, this becomes impractical, since a family living far from the sanctuary cannot make the journey every time they want to eat meat.
+Moses therefore permits ordinary, non-sacred slaughter at home, likening it to eating wild game such as gazelle and deer, which were never offered as sacrifices.

 The one absolute prohibition is blood (v.
 16): רַק הַדָּם לֹא תֹאכֵלוּ ("Only the blood you shall not eat").
-The blood prohibition is one of the oldest and most universal laws in the Bible, going back to Genesis 9:4 and elaborated in Leviticus 17:10-14.
+The prohibition reaches back to Genesis 9:4 and is elaborated in Leviticus 17:10-14.
 Blood represents life itself (נֶפֶשׁ), and life belongs to God alone.
 Even when meat is slaughtered outside the sanctuary, the blood must be poured out on the ground "like water" -- returned to the earth rather than consumed.

 When the LORD Enlarges Your Territory (vv.
 20-28)